taijeronv/pmewargame/content/authors/admin/_index.md

 user_groups:
 - Researchers
 - Visitors

 ---
+<a href="slides/ngw_concept">Concept Slides</a>

-The NextGen Wargame or NGW is a complete package that is narrowly focused to provide an educational experience.
+The NextGen Wargame is a computer game that is designed to be a learning tool for tactics.
+Its purpose is to provide the student an operational enviroment where they can execute their plans.

-NGW is narrowly focused on providing an educational experience.
-The interface is easy and intuitive.
-The model is simple to understand.
+- The right level of detail, easy to play and understand.
+- Playable in a web browser, the operating system does not matter.
+- Specifically designed as an education tool, NOT an exercise driver.
+- It is NOT a first-person-shooter nor is it a 3d virtual reality game.

 If you have any experience with Army simulations like [JCATS](https://csl.llnl.gov/jcats) or [WARSIM](https://www.defensedaily.com/lockheed-martins-warsim-debuts-in-division-exercise-2/uncategorized/) you know what I mean by **"easy to play and understand."**

 ## Is it a game or simulation?
-Take a look at these two article for some light-reading on the difference between games and sims.
+Take a look at these two articles for some light-reading on the difference between games and sims.
 [Games vs Simulations: Choosing the Right Approach for Learning](http://www.theknowledgeguru.com/games-vs-simulations-choosing-right-approach/)
 [Sims vs. Games: The Difference Defined](https://www.edutopia.org/sims-vs-games)